- Experience Related Statistics

 Sales Training Statistics

 Review the Surrounded Learner Technique to maximize your investment in Sales Training.
-Otherwise, you really are wasting time and money.
+Otherwise, you are wasting time and money.

 Sales training has a demonstrable ROI (sometimes)